PlocekovaNat/digital-electronics-1/labs/02-logic/assignment.md

         assert ((s_B_greater_A = '0') and
                 (s_B_equals_A  = '0') and
                 (s_B_less_A    = '1'))
-       -- If false, then report an error: report "Input combination ID numbers 0000, 0010 FAILED" severity error;
+	-- If false, then report an error
-       -- If true, then do not report anything
+	-- If true, then do not report anything report "Input combination ID numbers 0000, 0010 FAILED" severity error;

        -- Report a note at the end of stimulus process report "Stimulus process finished" severity note;